Skip to main content

 Young, E., Doom, J., Farrell, A., Carlson, E., Englund, M., Miller, G., Gunnar, M., Roisman, G., & Simpson, J. (2021).
 Life stress and cortisol reactivity: An exploratory analysis of the effects of stress exposure across life on HPA-axis functioning.
 Developmental Psychopathology, 33(1), 301-312.

-Casadi "Khaki" Marino
+Casadi "Khaki" Marino, PhD, LCSW

 Casadi "Khaki" Marino, PhD, LCSW, is a social worker with experience in many different treatment settings and with a wide range of client populations.
 She has worked in residential care, secure and forensic settings, and in emergency rooms.
 She is a Certified Alcohol and Drug Counselor (CADC) and holds certificates in EMDR, Trauma Informed Services, and Domestic Violence.
 She is currently working as a therapist in an outpatient child and adolescent psychiatry clinic.